Overview

 These settings are not retroactive, newly saved changes will only impact data capture going forward.

-Select this option if you are comfortable capturing all of the inputs submitted on your website.
+Select this option if you are comfortable capturing other types of content on your website, but don’t want to capture any form fields.

 When finished, click the Save button at the bottom of the page.
 It will take between 30 seconds and 1 minute for your new settings to be applied and to take effect.